Hire in Portugal

 Overtime is allowed for dealing with an extraordinary increase in workload, to prevent serious damage or if due to force majeure.
 Such overtime is subject to maximum limits:

 - Two hours when performed on a normal working day

 - The total allowed hours is 150 (medium-sized and large-sized companies) or 175 (small-sized companies) per year

-Overtime must be compensated with additional payment, with increase of hourly rates:
+Overtime must be compensated with additional payment, with an increase of hourly rates:

 - Overtime work on normal working days earns a 25% increase for the first hour and then a 37.5% increase for additional hours

 - Overtime on a rest day or a holiday is compensated at the normal hourly rate plus 50%

 - Overtime on a normal rest day (typically, Sunday) also entitles the employee to additional time off that is equivalent to one day of work

 CBAs may require more beneficial treatment for employees in regards to overtime.

 Health and Safety in the Workplace

 The employer has an obligation to permanently ensure employee health and safety conditions at work.
 To comply with these duties, the employer must follow a set of general principles aimed at preventing work accidents and professional illnesses.
 Generally, the employer must put in place and ensure: